How Churches can Overcome a Toxic Culture-

 The answer is very few because Christians are quickly becoming biblically illiterate.

 Our culture wouldn’t be in such a spiritual muddle if the average church person were capable of parsing out flawed thinking regarding biblical issues and gently correcting wrong thinking.
 The one thing every Christian can do to improve the culture is to be intentional about becoming biblically literate.
-Get into the word this year, learn what it says, commit to understanding what the Bible says as a whole rather than picking out pieces and parts we like to obey.
+Get into the word, learn what it says, commit to understanding what the Bible says as a whole rather than picking out pieces and parts we like to obey.
 Then commit to living out God’s truth in a gentle and gracious way that draws others into the Kingdom of God.

 How do you tell if a Church is Healthy?